Research Activities & Roles

 24 April 2025 - Bellingcat online workshop.

-Slade Art Research Forum - Artist Talk - November 2024
+Visiting Artist - Slade Art Research Forum - November 2024

 As a Visiting Artist at the Slade Art Research Centre I had the unique opportunity to present current practice-led research focused on the relationship between networked technologies and algorithmic governance at the Art Research Forum led by Prof. Kristen Kreider.